nginnever/swarmchan/README.md

 <h1>About</h1>

 <p>This post wall is an experiment in IPFS - the InterPlanetary File System and this is a WIP.
-Adding posts to this site will distribute the data p2p in an attempt .
-Infact, this whole site is hosted on IPFS!
+Adding posts to this site will distribute the data p2p.
+In fact, this whole site is hosted on IPFS!
 Remeber back in the 90's when sites would host a guestbook?
 Well now you can sign the IPFS guestbook. <a href="#/wall">Try it here!</a></p>